Sideko-Inc/sideko/docs/CLI.md

 ## `sideko account`

-Manage your Sideko account
+manage your sideko account

 **Usage:** `sideko account <COMMAND>`

 ###### **Subcommands:**

-* `get-my-api-key` — Gets the value of your personal Sideko API key and pastes it to your clipboard
+* `get-my-api-key` — retrieves value of your personal api key and pastes it to your clipboard

 ## `sideko account get-my-api-key`

-Gets the value of your personal Sideko API key and pastes it to your clipboard
+retrieves value of your personal api key and pastes it to your clipboard

 **Usage:** `sideko account get-my-api-key`